emipa606/ChangeStuffProperties/README.md

 If you have suggestions of other properties that you would like to be able to change just leave a comment and I'll look into adding it.
+If you want to change with more precision, try the https://steamcommunity.com/sharedfiles/filedetails/?id=2218078784]Better Sliders mod

 ![Image](https://i.imgur.com/O0IIlYj.png)